jscrambler/jscrambler/README.md

 ## JavaScript Protection Technology

-Jscrambler includes three security layers:
+Jscrambler includes four security layers:

 - **Advanced Obfuscation**: transformations to Strings, Variables, Functions, and Objects, through reordering, encoding, splitting, renaming, and logic concealing techniques that make the code extremely difficult to read and reverse-engineer.
 Includes **control-flow flattening** by adding opaque predicates and irrelevant code clones and flattening the control-flow;
 - **Code Locks**: ability to prevent the protected code from running outside whitelisted domains, browsers, date ranges, and OS'es;
-- **Self-Defending**: anti-tampering and anti-debugging techniques that break the code functionality when debugging or a tampering attempt occurs.
+- **Self-Defending**: anti-tampering and anti-debugging techniques that break the code functionality when debugging or a tampering attempt occurs;
+- **Self-Healing**: ability to recover from tampering attacks by preserving the original behavior of the application even after attacker modifications.

 ### Polymorphic Behavior